osbuild/bootc-image-builder/README.md

 # bootc-image-builder

-A simpler container for deploying bootable container images.
+A container for deploying bootable container images.

 ## Example